Chapter 7 Bankruptcy

 When you are in dire financial straits, you can quickly become overwhelmed as bills pile up and your debt increases.
 Despite what you may have learned about bankruptcy, filing for Chapter 7 bankruptcy can help you liquidate your assets and pay off your debts.

-At Sisk Law Firm, I focus on debt relief for individuals and families who find themselves underwater financially.
-As an experienced bankruptcy debt relief attorney, I have spent years working hard to become the go-to Chapter 7 bankruptcy lawyer in New Orleans and Jefferson Parish.
+At Sisk Law Firm, we focus on debt relief for individuals and families who find themselves underwater financially.
+As your experienced Chapter 7 bankruptcy attorney, we have spent years working hard to become the go-to Chapter 7 bankruptcy lawyer in New Orleans and Jefferson Parish.

-I can thoroughly examine your finances to determine if you’re a candidate for Chapter 7 bankruptcy.
-If you decide to move forward, I will explain the filing process, help you get started, and represent you in bankruptcy court.
-I will ensure that you are entirely comfortable with how your case is handled.
-At my firm, client satisfaction is a top priority; you will always have access to me at every stage for answers to your questions and concerns.
+We can thoroughly examine your finances to determine if you're a candidate for Chapter 7 bankruptcy.
+If you decide to move forward, our Chapter 7 lawyer will explain the filing process, help you get started, and represent you in bankruptcy court.
+We will ensure that you are entirely comfortable with how your case is handled.
+At our firm, client satisfaction is a top priority; you will always have access to our Chapter 7 bankruptcy attorney in Metairie at every stage for answers to your questions and concerns.

 Chapter 7 bankruptcy, also known as liquidation bankruptcy, is the legal process that allows you to eliminate unsecured debts such as the following: